-The passenger airbag off indicator may also come on and off repeatedly if total weight on the seat is near the airbag cutoff threshold.
+The passenger airbag off indicator may come on and off repeatedly if the total weight on the seat is near the airbag cutoff threshold.

-If this happens, have the passenger ride properly restrained in a back seat.
-If the passenger must ride in front, move the seat as far to the rear as possible, have the passenger sit upright and wear the seat belt properly.
+If an adult or teenage passenger is riding in front, move the seat as far to the rear as possible, and have the passenger sit upright and wear the seat belt properly.